kohjx/ctf101-web/lessonplan.md

 </div>
 ```

 Aha.
 It seems like we can try out Execution After Redirect attack.
-To do that we will need a stop the redirection from occuring.
-In this workshop, we will be use Burp proxy (https://portswigger.net/burp/) to aid us with the challenge.
+To do that we will need a stop the redirection from occurring.
+In this workshop, we will be using Burp proxy (https://portswigger.net/burp/) to aid us with the challenge.
 Burp proxy is an intercepting proxy.
 So by pointing our browser at Burp proxy, Burp will be able to intercept all the web traffic.
 This allows us to analysis and even modify the content of the web traffic.
 So let's try to capture web traffic.

 The following web header shows us that we are trying to get the web page /ear/old-new.php from the web server.
 We shall allow this to go through by forwarding it to the web server.